 The US Department of Education randomly selects students for a process called verification.
 The Financial Aid Office must verify files for applicants selected for verification by the US Department of Education.
 When corrections are made to the student aid report, the application could then be selected for verification by the federal processor, even though it was not previously chosen.
 In addition, the Financial Aid Office reserves the right to request verification of files with questionable or conflicting information.
 Students must provide Verification Worksheets (obtained from the Financial Aid Office or website) and any other documentation requested before awards can be final.

 If you and/or your family have unusual or extenuating circumstances that are not reflected on the Free Application for Federal Student Aid (FAFSA), please contact the Financial Aid Office.
 These circumstances could include unusual medical or dental expenses or tuition expenses for children attending private elementary or secondary school.
 Also, an adjustment may be made if you, your spouse, or either parent (if applicable) has been recently unemployed, deceased, divorced or separated.
 Documentation will be required.
 You may complete a Special Circumstance Application

 If you filed a FAFSA or a Renewal FAFSA for the previous year, the federal processor will mail an electronic pin number to you.
 You can use the electronic pin number to electronically file a Renewal FAFSA.

 Many questions on the Renewal FAFSA will have preprinted information based on the student’s SAR from the previous year.
 If your information has changed, you must make corrections to the preprinted information, update the income information, and submit it electronically to the federal processor.
 Remember: You must sign and mail a signature page before your renewal application can be processed.
-Your pin number can also serve as an electronic signature when completing your FAFSA on the Web.
+Your FAFSA ID can also serve as an electronic signature when completing your FAFSA on the Web.

 - Sign your forms